 Utilization of resources to get into training through the NEET SS General Surgery exam is what we are going to discuss in detail today.

 As far as the preparation of this exam is concerned both the pillars of surgery including general and systemic surgery are pretty crucial.
 It is undoubtedly not easy to cover the whole surgery portions for NEET SS but one must always remember it is not impossible if you work smart.

-Check this video out where Dr Vinayak S Rengan talks about the books to read for NEET SS Surgery.
+Check this video out where Dr Vinayak S Rengan talks about the books you read for NEET SS Surgery preparation.

-Books you need to read for NEET SS Surgery:
+Books you need to read for NEET SS Surgery Preparation:

 One thing must be kept clear that there are other resource books and notes apart from the ones mentioned here but it is impossible to read all available material in the market but here is an easy way to approach it